Yash-Kavaiya/100xdevs-0to100/Week-0 ( Warming up )/L2_HTML_Basics.md

-# HTML
+# HTML 🌐
-- Defines the structure of your websites

-1. Tags
-2. Attributes
+HTML (HyperText Markup Language) defines the structure of your websites.
+It is the backbone of web development, providing the basic structure and content of web pages.

-## Tags
+## Tags 🏷️

-HTML (Hypertext Markup Language) tags are the building blocks used to structure content on web pages.
-They are elements enclosed in angle brackets (< >) that define the structure and layout of the content within a webpage.
+HTML tags are the building blocks used to structure content on web pages.
+They are elements enclosed in angle brackets (`< >`) that define the structure and layout of the content within a webpage.
 Tags are composed of an opening tag, content, and a closing tag.

+### Popular HTML Tags 🔖

 Here are some of the most popular HTML tags: